addisonbgross/crowgame/README.md

 * CMake
 * patience

-<<<<<<< HEAD
 ### run this thing
+Install the submodule for this game (Opulence).
 Overwrite the CMakeLists.txt file in Opulence with the CMakeLists.txt file in this folder.
 Compile using CMake in the Opulence folder.
 Your output game executable will be generated in the Opulence folder

 #### that font
 https://github.com/EbenSorkin/Atomic-Age